Citizen's Visible Audits (CVA) in Colombia

-CVAs were intended to involve citizens in project monitoring and reduce corruption significantly.
+CVAs were intended to involve communities in project monitoring and reduce corruption significantly.
 “In this programme, beneficiaries monitor projects within their communities to ensure that they are correctly implemented.
-The CVA programme brings together citizens and local authorities to participate in public forums where firms responsible for the implementation of projects can provide answers regarding citizens’ concerns.
-This coming together of key stakeholders allows citizens to provide direct feedback on the implementation of projects within their communities and holds local governments and contracting firms accountable for honouring commitments, so projects may be finalised in a timely and efficient manner."
+The CVA programme brings together communities and local authorities to participate in public forums where firms responsible for the implementation of projects can provide answers regarding communities' concerns.
+This coming together of key stakeholders allows communities to provide direct feedback on the implementation of projects within their communities and holds local governments and contracting firms accountable for honouring commitments, so projects may be finalised in a timely and efficient manner."

 The Governance Partnership Facility (GPF) - a multi-donor trust fund from the World Bank destined for improving the management of public finances - took part in an evaluation of the programme and recommended some improvements to the methodology.